Starlink Satellite Internet Canada: Is It Worth It in 2026?

 That said, there are a few things that can still cause brief disruptions:

-- Obstructions: Trees, buildings, or anything blocking the dish's view of the sky will cause intermittent drops lasting 2 to 15 seconds.
-The Starlink app shows you exactly where obstructions are before you install.
+- Obstructions: Trees, buildings, or anything blocking the dish's view of the sky can cause brief drops.
+The Starlink app helps you check for obstructions before you install.

 - Heavy weather: Intense rainstorms or blizzards can cause short outages, typically a few minutes.
 Light rain and normal snow have minimal impact.
 The dish has a built-in heater that melts snow automatically.

-- Satellite handoffs: Your dish switches between satellites every few seconds as they pass overhead.
-Occasionally a handoff causes a brief (sub-second) hiccup.
-This is rarely noticeable in normal use but can occasionally drop an online gaming connection.
+- Satellite handoffs: Your dish hands off between satellites as they pass overhead.
+This is rarely noticeable in normal use but can matter more for real-time gaming, calls, or remote desktop sessions.

-- Network congestion: In densely populated Starlink cells, lower-tier plans may see reduced speeds during evening peak hours (7 to 11 PM).
-The Residential Max plan gets top network priority to minimize this.
+- Network congestion: In busy Starlink cells, lower-tier plans may see reduced speeds during evening peak hours.
+Residential Max is positioned as the stronger residential priority option, but it is still not the same as a dedicated business circuit.

 For most households, Starlink is reliable enough for daily streaming, video calls, working from home, and general use.
 It is not yet as rock-solid as a wired fibre connection for latency-critical professional applications, but for the vast majority of Canadians in areas without fibre, it is the most reliable option available.